 - 1. Students are expected to come to lab sessions prepared to perform the lab activities assigned for that day. - 2.
 Any student desiring additional practice with laboratory equipment should plan with the course instructor. - 3.
 Open lab hours are available each week.
 A schedule is announced at the beginning of each semester.
-Students will sign in on the Open Lab Attendance Sheet. - 4.
-Students may not use PTA classroom or equipment without permission of an instructor. - 5.
+Students will sign-in on the Open Lab Attendance Sheet. - 4.
+Students may not use the PTA classroom or equipment without the permission of an instructor. - 5.
 Due to the necessity for scheduling adequate laboratory and class experiences, classes may be scheduled on evenings and/or Saturdays. - 6.
 Lab partners will be randomly assigned throughout the semester to ensure that all students have an opportunity to work with each of their classmates except under special circumstances. - 7.
-Students are expected to work with their classmates and assist those who may extra help.

-- 8. All PTA program laboratory courses involve direct interaction between the students and the PTA faculty.
+Students are expected to work with their classmates and assist those who may need extra help. - 8.
+All PTA program laboratory courses involve direct interaction between the students and the PTA faculty.
 All students experience both administering care and receiving care.
-Classmates are both "patients" and "clinicians" except under special circumstances. - 9.
-Students are required to sign a Laboratory Practical Participation Consent at the start of the program which will remain in effect for the duration of the program. - 10.
-If a student is injured during a laboratory session, the incident is immediately reported to the Program Director and the student fills out a College Incident Report. - 11.
-All students are expected to bring two (2) towels, shorts, tank tops and a set of twin sheets for all lab sessions and wear comfortable clothing that allows for ease of movement and dignity of the individual.
-This includes but is not limited to sweatpants, gym shorts, tank tops, halter tops, sports bras, sneakers, and rubber soled closed toe shoes. - 12.
+Classmates are both "patients" and "clinicians," except under special circumstances. - 9.
+Students are required to sign a Laboratory Practical Participation Consent at the start of the program, which will remain in effect for the duration of the program. - 10.
+If a student is injured during a laboratory session, the incident is immediately reported to the Program Director, and the student fills out a College Incident Report. - 11.
+All students are expected to wear comfortable clothing that allows for ease of movement and dignity of the individual. - 12.
 Information on Standard Precautions is provided in the PTA curriculum.
-All staff and students are required to always follow Standard Precautions and students will demonstrate understanding of this information in the professional courses and practical examinations.
+All staff and students are required to always follow Standard Precautions, and students will demonstrate an understanding of this information in the professional courses and practical examinations.
 Gloves and masks are available in the lab for individual use and safety. - 13.
 Material Safety Policy and Material Safety Data Sheets are maintained in the program office and the PTA laboratory cabinet for accessibility. - 14.
 Laboratory equipment undergoes biomedical inspection once annually.
-User manuals for all equipment are maintained in the PTA laboratory cabinet.
+User manuals for all equipment are maintained in the PTA laboratory.